 3. Perform the poem for an audience, you may even want to record yourself!

 This was a war between the American colonists and the British.
 The colonists wanted to be independent of Britain and rule themselves.

 Just for fun, watch this short film by Schoolhouse Rocks.

 I want you to create an enormous timeline.
-Use a long length of lining wallpaper and the resources below to create your own timeline of the war.
+Use a long length of lining wallpaper and the resources below to create your own timeline of the revolution.
 Make sure you include important dates, what happened and who was involved.
-You can explore the links to find out more if you want about each event.
+You can explore the links to find out more about each event and print off images to add to your timeline.
 You can take up to three days to complete this.
 When you are done ask a grownup to help you display it on a long wall.